taylorza/ZXN-Sheet/readme.md

 | `MAX` | Return the **largest** numeric value in a range: =min(A1:B3) |

 ### Simple functions
-These take numeric literals of cell references.
+These take numeric, string literals or cell references to either type.

 ### Example